Henry Bonilla: 2003 redistricting

 The justices held that as a result, the new district didn't have enough Latinos to pass muster under the Voting Rights Act.
-Since the legislature hadn't created an acceptable majority-Latino district (its intended replacement, the Austin-to-McAllen 25th, was not considered compact enough), the reconfigured 23rd had to be struck down as well.
+Since the legislature hadn't created an acceptable majority-Latino district (its intended replacement, the Austin-to-McAllen 25th district, was not considered compact enough), the reconfigured 23rd had to be struck down as well.
 Because of the size of the 23rd, the ruling effectively forced the redrawing of nearly every district from El Paso to San Antonio.
 Precedent dictated that a new map had to be issued before the November elections.

 The court issued the new lines on August 7.
 It moved all of Laredo out of the 23rd and into the 28th, but nevertheless made the district much friendlier to Democrats by boosting its Latino population to 65 percent.
 In particular, Bonilla lost many of the strongly Republican areas he had inherited in the 2003 redistricting.
 At the same time, he picked up much of heavily Democratic south San Antonio.

-Bonilla had grown up in this area, which had been part of the 23rd from 1967-93.
+Bonilla had grown up in this area, which had been part of the 23rd from 1967 to 1993.
 The court ordered an all-party primary on Election Day, with a December runoff if no candidate wins 50 percent of the vote.
 The new map included Rodriguez' home and much of his former base, and he announced that he would run against Bonilla in November.
-Federal Elections Commission records show Bonilla paid the Los Angeles-based law firm of Latham & Watkins $100,000 in 2006, from his campaign funds, to argue that the district boundaries were constitutional.
+Federal Election Commission records show Bonilla paid the Los Angeles-based law firm of Latham & Watkins $100,000 in 2006, from his campaign funds, to argue that the district boundaries were constitutional.
 In February, the firm filed an amicus brief before the Supreme Court in support of the redistricting plan.